-How to implement Unbound and NSD on FreeBSD as an intranet DNS solution!
+How to implement Unbound and NSD on FreeBSD

 We need name resolution for everything we do on our computers, laptops, tablets and smart phones.
 Whether it is to access the local intranet site or a web site on the internet or sending an e-mail.
 For all these actions you need a perfect working name resolution system.
 Name resolution is the process of finding the right IP address with the hostname of a system used by another system and vice versa.

 We will implement a caching name server and an authoritative name server for a local intranet zone on one and the same system using FreeBSD.
 This is the perfect name resolving setup allowing you to resolve both local resources as well as public resources on the internet.
 Unbound is used as caching name server and NSD as authoritative name server.